Day Trip Planner: Great Ideas for Your Day Off in Charlotte

 Most commonly known as the home of the University of North Carolina at Chapel Hill, this little city has more to do than your average college town — though catching a game of college ball should be on the list of things to do in Chapel Hill.
 The city has been rated one of the “foodiest” towns in America — gourmands will get their fill of southern treats and highbrow cuisine — and its offerings such as art galleries and community fairs make it a cultural hotspot.

 Music and mountains: that’s Asheville, North Carolina.
 After a journey along the Blue Ridge Parkway, put on your hiking boots to trek a slice of the Appalachian Trail or explore the Pisgah National Forest.
 Once you’ve experienced the best that nature has to offer, you can switch gears and experience the best that man has to offer: the Biltmore House, the largest privately owned residence in the US.
 The music scene is Asheville can’t be beat, with frequent live music events and the must-attend Friday night drum circle in Pritchard Park.

-About 3.5 hours from Charlotte, you may have to get up early to fit Wilmington into a day trip, but it’s well worth it — especially if you’re a fan of TV and film.
-The filming location of famed teenage dramas Dawson’s Creek and One Tree Hill, Wilmington is the place to go to reminisce and enjoy the beauty of the beaches, including Wrightsville Beach or Kure Beach.
+You may have to get up early to fit Wilmington into a day trip, but it’s well worth it — especially if you’re a fan of TV and film.
+The filming location of famed teenage dramas Dawson’s Creek and One Tree Hill (OTH fans, check out these locations), Wilmington is the place to go to reminisce and enjoy the beauty of the beaches, including Wrightsville Beach or Kure Beach.
 A true beach town, you can take a mini-vacation to relax, shop and enjoy the sun after a hard week’s work.

 Travel nurses often have the travel bug — that’s one of the reasons they take the job! — so it’s natural that they don’t want to sit still in one place for very long.
 Take advantage of living in Charlotte, and spend a day at some of the best places for food, nature and the state has to offer.